 - Applicant submits Application with $1,000 payment and the Site Visit is scheduled for no later than eight months in the future.

 - Applicant conducts self study and submits self study report (within six months of submitting application); NNPRFTC’s Accreditation Committee reviews and accepts self study as complete; balance of the remaining $10,000 accreditation fee must be paid prior to site visit.

-- The Site Visit is scheduled; site visit lasts 1.5 days; site visitor(s)’s report is reviewed and submitted to NNPRFTC Accreditation Committee.
+- The site visit lasts 1.5 days; site visitor(s)’s report is fact-checked and submitted to NNPRFTC Accreditation Committee.

-- NNPRFTC Accreditation Committee considers relevant documentation and makes a recommendation to the NNPRFTC Board, which considers the recommendation and renders a decision on the accreditation action.
+- NNPRFTC Accreditation Committee considers relevant findings and documentation, then makes a recommendation to the NNPRFTC Board, which considers the recommendation and renders a decision on the accreditation action.